spatie/crawler/README.md

 $serialized_queue = serialize($queue);
 ```

-Note: The behavior is based on the information in the queue.
+*Note:* The behavior is based on the information in the queue.
 Only if the same queue-instance is passed in the behavior works as described.
-When a completely new queue is passed in the limits of previous crawls, even for the same website, won't apply.
+When a completely new queue is passed in, the limits of previous crawls -even for the same website- won't apply.

 An example with more details can be found [here](https://github.com/spekulatius/spatie-crawler-cached-queue-example).
 You can also download it and run it locally.